MudassarAQazi/KNN/README.md

 # KNN

+In this project the Manhattan and Eucledean Distances are implemented and the predictions are made.

+1.Manhattan Distances
+-
-In this project "knnL1.py" is used to get "Manhattan Distances".
+/The "knnL1.py" is used to get "Manhattan Distances".
-The Scores and Mean Accuracy for Manhattan distances are
+/The Scores and Mean Accuracy for Manhattan distances are

 Scores: [90.0, 96.66666666666667, 96.66666666666667, 90.0, 96.66666666666667]
 Mean Accuracy: 94.000%